pkardas/notes/books/designing-data-intensive-applications.md

 - conflict-free replicated datatypes - family of data structures that can be concurrently edited by multiple users
 - mergeable persistent data structures - similar to GIT
 - operational transformation - algorithm behind Google Docs - designed specifically for concurrent edits of an ordered list of items - eg. string.

+Replication topology describes the communication paths along which writes are propagated from one node to another (circular, star, all-to-all).

+Leaderless replication - the client sends directly its writes to several replicas, or coordinator node does this on behalf of the client.
+When one node is down, some data might be down.
+For this reason when a client reads from the database, it sends its requests to multiple replicas and uses data with the most version number.
+Eventually all the data will be copied to every replica.
+2 approaches with dealing with inconsistent data: whenever client notices inconsistency or background process looking for differences in the data.

+For example in DynamoDB it is possible to set minimum number of replicas that saved the data to mark write as valid.

+It is important to monitor replication lag, even if your application can tolerate stale reads.

+Dynamo-style databases allow several clients to concurrently write to the same key - this means potential conflicts!
+Events may arrive in a different order at different nodes, due to network delays and partial failures (replicas might store different values).
+In order to become eventually consistent, the replicas should converge toward the same value.
+It is up to the developer to resolve conflict:

+- last write wins - discard older values
+- detecting happens-before operations (btw. two operations might be considered concurrent when they overlap in time, not necessarily at the same time)
+- merge concurrently written values
+- use version vectors - version number per replica and per key, each replica incremets its own version number